xAkre/Manabu/README.md

 ## Currently working on

+- Implement the logic for auth routes
-- Implementing the /login and /register routes
+- Implement the frontend for auth routes